 Photographs do not need to be taken by a professional photographer to be admitted as evidence.
 For example, in a civil case, photographs you have taken of damage done to your car in a road traffic accident will be allowed (as long as you are available to give evidence in court about when and how you took the photographs).

-Increasingly, incidents or crimes are captured and recorded by video cameras or CCTV.
+Incidents or crimes are often captured and recorded by video cameras or CCTV.
 These recordings are accepted in court as real evidence.
 If evidence of a crime is recorded on a street or shop camera, the Gardaí are obliged to seize and keep the recording for a reasonable time, even if they do not intend to use it as part of the prosecution case.

 In order to use video recordings as evidence, the prosecution must prove that the video recording is authentic or genuine.
 The prosecution must explain how and why the recording was made and who had the recording after it was made.
 The defence can object on these grounds, and if they do, it is up to the judge to decide whether to allow the recording as evidence.